oltimaloku/oltimaloku/README.md

 ### What I've done

 - Interned as a Software Engineer at Edee Care, developing their first production-ready mobile app, IDEA!
-- Served as a Product Manager at Edee Care, leading the design and planning of our mobile application.
+- Interned as a Product Manager at Edee Care, leading the design and planning of our mobile application.
 - Worked as a Software Engineer at UBC Launchpad, UBC's largest software engineering club.